bcgsc/abyss/README.md

  * `strain`: name of strain to archive [ ]
  * `library`: name of library to archive [ ]

-For example, to export data of species 'Ecoli', strain 'O121' and library 'pe200' into your SQLite database repository named '/abyss/test.sqlite':
+For example, to export data of species 'Ecoli', strain 'O121' and library 'pea' into your SQLite database repository named '/abyss/test.sqlite':

-	abyss-pe db=/abyss/test.sqlite species=Ecoli strain=O121 library=pe200 [other options]
+	abyss-pe db=/abyss/test.sqlite species=Ecoli strain=O121 library=pea [other options]

 ## Helper programs
 Found in your `path`: